 This piece, concerning religion, focuses on modern forms of the big three religions, but primarily, and rather broadly, on the different cults of Christianity, which is the only religion system I actually know enough about to have a real opinion.

 Though my knowledge of both Islam and Judaism is quite limited in comparison to Christianity, the big three are all Abrahamic religions and share many similarities.
-And, like other early belief systems that were appropriated and manipulated into what became modern Christianity, I’m aware that many of the noble tenets of Islam and Judaism were, and still are, also been regularly hijacked to serve selfish, short-sighted, hypocritical snakes in their drive to subjugate us all.
+And, like other early belief systems that were appropriated and manipulated into what became modern Christianity, I’m aware that many of the noble tenets of Islam and Judaism were, and still are, also regularly hijacked to serve selfish, short-sighted, hypocritical snakes in their drive to subjugate us all.

 To be very clear, though my views and opinions on big religion are definitely not favourable, I do have to declare that I don’t consider religion and faith to be in the same category.
 True faith, at any rate.
 In fact, the two are mutually exclusive.
 Faith is a natural connection to something divine; no intermediary necessary, and religions are wildly over-complicated systems created and controlled by men for self-serving purposes.
 And, below the surface, religion is almost certainly far more sinister than that.